 Amgen Inc., formerly Applied Molecular Genetics, is one of the world's largest independent biotech firms.
-I know it well as it was founded by my UCLA biochemistry professor from 50 years ago.
+I know it well as it was founded by my UCLA biochemistry professor 50 years ago.

-In 2018, the company's largest selling product lines were Neulasta, an immunostimulator used to prevent infections in patients undergoing cancer chemotherapy, and Enbrel, a tumor necrosis factor blocker used in the treatment of rheumatoid arthritis and other autoimmune diseases.
-Other products include Epogen, Aranesp, Sensipar/Mimpara, Nplate, Vectibix, Prolia, and XGEV A
+The company's largest selling product line is Neulasta, an immunostimulator used to prevent infections in patients undergoing cancer chemotherapy, and Enbrel, a tumor necrosis factor blocker used in the treatment of rheumatoid arthritis and other autoimmune diseases.
+Other products include Epogen, Aranesp, Sensipar/Mimpara, Nplate, Vectibix, Prolia and XGEVA

-Amgen was founded in 1983 and its first product hit the market in 1989, Epogen, which is still used today to treat patients with anemia resulting from chemotherapy.
+Amgen was founded in 1983 and its first product hit the market in 1989, Epogen, which is still used today to treat patients for anemia resulting from chemotherapy.
 Ironically, Epogen extended the life of my late wife by four years when she was undergoing treatment for breast cancer.
 Then, it wasn't covered by insurance and cost \$10,000 a shot.
 Now it is covered.